 The first step in manufacturing a product or constructing a building is drafting a plan.
-In our Drafting/Computer-Aided Design program, students explore how architectural, civil and mechanical drafters or engineers move ideas from inception to production.
+In our Engineering Drafting & Design program, students explore how architectural, civil and mechanical drafters or engineers move ideas from inception to production.

 As they learn to compose technical drawings for everything from electronics to skyscrapers, students are introduced to the following skills, software and concepts:

 - Manual drawing with industry-standard tools, such as set squares, T-squares and protractors

 - Drafting and designing with Autodesk® applications, including AutoCAD®, Inventor® and Revit®

 - Orthographic views, isometric drawings, geometric dimensioning and their real-world applications

 Students hone their skills by designing and then producing three-dimensional models for machine parts, home additions, bridges and more.
 In the process, they learn to use 3D and wide-format printers, as well as common model-building materials like foamcore, chipboard and balsa wood.